parthd06/Smart-Heart-Rate-BPM-Meter/README.md

 ## Conclusion:
 - It is a low-cost project and highly effective.
 - One could afford it and implement it easily.
-- Due to absence of complex features, the designed device can also be handled by any non-medical professionals also.
+- Due to absence of complex features, the designed device can also be handled by any non-medical professionals.
 Thus it can also be used at home.

 ### Future Scope:
 - The pulse sensor SEN-11574 readings can be affected by surrounding noises as it is a relatively open sensor and not an enclosed one.
 The developed device is not a portable one.